LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![location](media/satellite-polar-mid-pass.png)

-Further in the same pass, the display changes, every second, to show the movement of the satellite as well as changes in azimuth and elevation
+Further, in the same pass, the display changes, every second, to show the movement of the satellite as well as changes in azimuth and elevation

 ![location](media/satellite-polar-mid-pass-2.png)